hendeavors/components-routing/README.md

 public function verifyEmail()
 {
     if (Request::hasInvalidSignature()) {
-        // don't verify the email
+        // DON'T verify the email
     }
 }
 ```